kontainapp/km/docs/image-targets.md

 ## Additional Makefiles changes

 * All targets for manipulating buildenv and test images are in `make/images.mk`.
-Note that this copy is temporary, until  we have a way to install KM+runk (runk: Kontain runtime for docker and k8s, if we choose to ship our own) and use *runk* to executed Kontainers.
+Note that this copy is temporary, until  we have a way to install KM + runk (runk: Kontain runtime for docker and k8s, if we choose to ship our own) and use *runk* to executed Kontainers.

 * Makefiles in payloads and tests include `images.mk` only.
 KM and runtime include `actions.mk`, and ignores image-related targets.